 The travel nurse role originated approximately 20 years ago as hospitals and medical facilities found themselves in need of short-term support during periods of staffing shortages.
 Today, travel nurses are in high demand.
-According to the American Association of Colleges of Nursing and Bureau of Labor Statistics, there could be a shortage of 1 million nurses by 2022.
+In fact, there could be a shortage of 1 million nurses by 2022.
 Plus, with more than 32 million Americans gaining access to healthcare for the first time as a result of the ACA, the need for nurses will be greater than ever.
 So if you enjoy exploring new locations and meeting new people, a travel nurse role may be the perfect gig for you.

 Travel nurses are hired, placed, and paid by travel nursing companies/agencies (who are in turn paid by the hospitals).
 Assignments range from 8 to 26 weeks and include general nursing as well as specialty roles.
 Standard health benefits, travel expense reimbursement, and living arrangements are often included, making it easy for a travel nurse to arrive at a location and immediately focus on patient care.

 There are no additional educational requirements for travel nursing, but nurses will need to be licensed in every state they work in and should give up to 8 weeks for license applications to be processed.
 Pay will vary by assignment – with shorter contracts generally paying a little more than longer ones – but the average annual salary for a travel nurse is $78K.

 One of the main benefits of travel nursing is the freedom to set your own schedule and choose assignments and locations that appeal to you.
 If you are at a point in your life where you aren’t sure where you want to establish your roots, travel nursing gives you the option of doing the job you love while testing out different cities as your next hometown.